 All electrical circuits are supplied with power and the vehicle lights are turned on.
 The engine can be started.
 The key cannot be removed.

-- The headlight(s) will turn on when the engine is started. - To prevent battery drain, do not leave the key in the "ON" position without the engine running.
+- To prevent battery discharge, do not leave the key in the on position without the engine running. - The headlight comes on automatically when the engine is started.